tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

     - Create a migration project specifying the source database(s), target database(s), and tables to migrate.
     - Initiate the full load.
     - Pick the subsequent validation.
-    - Perform a manual switchover of your production environment to the new cloud-based database.
+    - Perform a manual switch-over of your production environment to the new cloud-based database.

 7. What are the post upgrade steps we should consider in the POC?
 How would this address their concerns?